 Timeline: the high-level timeline of your project.

-Meeting notes: Finally, make notes after every meeting you had with your supervisor.
+Meeting notes: Finally, make notes before every meeting, and update them afterwards.
 (You think you will remember what you discussed, but you will actually forget most, and your supervisor will forget even more.)
-Directly after each meeting update your Meeting Notes.

 Nice Latex lay-outs for final thesis: mastersdoctoralthesis and classicthesis